The ultimate Uganda and Rwanda safari. Four parks, two countries, endless adventure.

 Travel from Bwindi to Mgahinga National Park

 Travel to Mgahinga winding through bamboo forests and then mountain roads to the Kanaba Gap with its spectacular views of the Virunga Volcanoes.
 The route drops dramatically, surrounded by terraced hills to the frontier town of Kisoro before climbing again to 2,300 metres.
+The total journey time is around 5 - 6 hours including stops and lunch.

 Mgahinga punches above its weight.
 The smallest, but most beautiful park in Uganda, with a network of trails following valley streams lined with forest flowers rising up and over volcanic peaks, this is very much a place for those who like to explore.
 In the shadow of a skyline dominated by mountains live the indigenous Batwa community who's knowledge of the area borders on the supernatural and bring personality to this rugged wilderness.